remotion-dev/remotion/packages/docs/docs/ssr.md

 Since Remotion is built with tech (_Node.JS, FFMPEG, Puppeteer_) that works well cross-platform, you can without much hassle run it on a Linux-based system or even dockerize your video.

+## Render a video on AWS Lambda

+The easiest and fastest way to render videos in the cloud is to use `@remotion/lambda`.
+[Click here to read the documentation for it](/docs/lambda).

-## Render a video programmatically
+## Render a video using Node.JS APIs

 The NPM package `@remotion/renderer` provides you with an API for rendering the videos programmatically.
 You can make a video in three steps: creating a Webpack bundle, rendering the frames, and stitching them together to an MP4.
 This gives you more independence and allows you to for example skip the stitching process, if you just want a PNG sequence.